quartzbio/quartzbio-python/docs-source/source/expressions.md

 ### Context Variables

-Depending on when an expression is evaluated, it may also include "context variables".
+Depending on when an expression is evaluated, it may also include `"context variables"`.
 These are variables available to the expression interpreter at run-time (similar to the library of available functions).

 For example, expressions can reference context values provided during evaluation or annotation, such as record: